On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Results

 To calculate the absorption coefficient $\alpha$ along the f-mode more precisely, we first have to find solid estimates for $P^\text{in}_\ell(\nu)$ and $P^\text{out}_\ell(\nu)$.
 For this purpose, we employ a procedure equivalent to that presented in \cite{2016ApJ...832..120S}.
 Thus, we fit the entire spectrum to find the power distribution of the f-mode, using a combination of Lorentz-curves (to describe oscillatory processes within the spectrum) and Gaussian-curves plus constant (to describe background power).
 Most of the power $P_\ell(\nu)$ within $\ell \in [1200, 2000]$ is made up of contributions from the f-mode ridge, the p$_1$-ridge and background, such that the most simple model $M(\nu)$ is given by two Lorentz-curves $L_\text{f}(\nu) + L_\text{p, 1}(\nu)$ plus a single Gaussian $G(\nu)$ plus a constant background $c$:

 Although there are notable contributions from higher order p-modes, they barely contribute to the f-mode power distribution itself, such that, for the sake of fit robustness, we do not consider higher orders for our fit function.
+Lastly, the frequency interval is chosen to be $\nu\in[0,8]\,$mHz, which roughly places the f-mode peak at its center, therefore ensuring an approximately symmetric line distribution.
 An example of a fit result for a single value of $\ell$ (here $\ell = 1556$, exemplary for $P^\text{in}(\nu)$) is shown in Figure \ref{fig:fit_res}.
 In Figure \ref{fig:fit_res_array} we show a comparison of the available power data (also exemplary for $P^\text{in}(\nu)$) with the fit results for all spectra $\ell \in [1200, 2000]$.

-By making use of the true f-mode spectrum $L_\text{f}(\nu)$ we can estimate the energy $E_\text{f}$ within the f-mode as follows:
+For the following analysis, only the term $L_f(\nu)$ from model $M(\nu)$ will be used, since we focus on f-mode power alone while the other terms appearing in the model served the purpose of stabilizing the fit algorithm and therefore should not be considered further.
+Thus, by making use of the true f-mode spectrum $L_\text{f}(\nu)$ we can estimate the energy $E_\text{f}$ within the f-mode as follows:

-therefore representing essentially a weighted sum over $k = \ell / (2 \pi R_\odot)$.
+therefore representing essentially a weighted sum over $k = k_y = \ell / R_\odot$.
 Still, $E_f(\nu)$ is explicitly given as a function of time $E_f(\nu)=E_f(\nu, \langle t \rangle)$, since we divided the full 6 day time series into $\langle t \rangle=8$ hour segments.
 Thus, for a smoother result, we sum over the entire spectrum $\nu$:

-It is important that we recognize that $E_f(\langle t \rangle)$ is not only an explicit function of time, but also an implicit function of longitude, as the tracked region wanders across the solar disk as time passes.
-This fact will lead to a systematic weakening of oscillatory power when $E_f(\langle t \rangle)$ is measured close to the limb.
-Solar oscillations are seen in the vertical velocity component, while contributions to horizontal velocities generally stem from granulation.
-Finally, this causes $E_f(\langle t \rangle)$ to show strong variations along the longitude, which can be accounted for by using an empirical model $\zeta$ (see \cite{2016ApJ...832..120S}), with
+It is important that we recognize that $E_f(\langle t \rangle)$ is not only an explicit function of time, but also an implicit function of longitude, as the tracked region wanders across the solar disk as time passes, as well as a function of the $B_0$-angle showing variations of annular period.
+This fact will lead to a systematic weakening of oscillatory power when $E_f(\langle t \rangle)$ is measured close to the limb, while the $B_0$-dependence introduces an asymmetry in power between the active region and the quiet-Sun control region.
+Here, we eliminate both of these systematic effects by using an empirical model $\zeta$ for the expected power variation across the solar disk (see \cite{2016ApJ...832..120S}):